 - On the road, take frequent rest breaks to stretch and walk around.
 Carilion Wellness’s Patrick Dunham has devised a series of stretches that you can download and print to take with you to do just about anywhere.

 - Take turns driving so no single driver gets too fatigued.

 - Engage in physical movement whenever you find yourself waiting.
 Dunham’s workouts for small spaces can be done at rest stops, in hotel rooms and when waiting at airline gates.

 - Take advantage of the many activities offered on cruises and at all-inclusive resorts—and don’t take advantage of all the generous second and third helpings they offer at mealtime.

 Sometimes the planning and packing and weather-watching and work-worry that go along with vacation can add stress to your plans to relax.
-Thomas Milam, M.D., of Carilion Clinic's Psychiatry and Behavioral Medicine says to not only plan fun and active things to do, but also schedule some down time as well.
-Check out "Take the Stress Out of Vacation" for more tips from Dr. Milam on having a stress-free vacation, including setting screen-time limits for both kids and adults.
+Carilion Clinic's Psychiatry and Behavioral Medicine team recommends not only planning fun and active things to do, but also scheduling some down time as well.
+Check out "Take the Stress Out of Vacation" for more tips on having a stress-free vacation, including setting screen-time limits for both kids and adults.

-In addition to Dr. Milam’s tips, be sure to give yourself plenty of time to get where you're going.
+In addition, be sure to give yourself plenty of time to get where you're going.
 Plan for the unexpected (traffic, flight delays, long TSA lines) so that you have a buffer and you don’t drive too fast or miss your flight.